usdot-fhwa-OPS/V2X-Hub/docs/Visual_Studio_Code_Setup.md

 ### One Time Setup

+* Open a VS Code window.
 * Open the source folder on your host.
 VS Code may notify you that there are extensions available to handle the .devcontainer folder.
 If so do not do anything for now.
 * You need to create some files with the passwords for the root and IVP user for MySQL.
 Follow these steps:
     * Create a secrets folder in your project root.
     * Inside the secrets folder create files mysql_password.txt and mysql_root_password.txt with any arbitrary line of text inside them.
-* Install (if not already present) the **Dev Containers** extension.
+* Install (if not already present) the VS Code **Dev Containers** extension.
 * Use ctrl-shift-P (Command Pallette) and select *Dev Containers: Open Folder in Container* and select the current project folder.
 * At this point VS Code should start building a container for your V2XHUB development as well as MySQL and PHP containers that are necessary for running the system.